WWE Rumors: Top Five Moves Rumored To Happen In Tonight’s Superstar Shake-Up On ‘SmackDown Live’

 Even though he is involved in a major feud with Braun Strowman right now, many believe Roman Reigns could be on the move.
 Forbes thinks it is a huge possibility that he will head to Tuesday nights and that thousands of fans would go right along with him.

-One of the other big possibilities is United States Champion Kevin Owens heading to SmackDown and that is almost certain, according to The Wrestling Observer.
+One of the other big possibilities is United States Champion Kevin Owens heading to SmackDown, and that is almost certain, according to The Wrestling Observer.
 Intercontinental Champion Dean Ambrose heading to Team Red makes this Superstar Shake-Up move an almost definite since both shows need a mid-card title.

 Cageside Seats is reporting that the additions of Alexa Bliss and Mickie James to Raw means that it is likely to see Charlotte Flair and Sasha Banks head to Team Blue.
 These moves will seriously shake up both women’s divisions and make for some truly great feuds down the line.